Selvedge World Fair Calendar 2021

 Ock Pop Tok is an artisan social enterprise based in Luang Prabang, Laos.
 It was founded in 2000 by Joanna Smith (UK) and Veomanee Douangdala (Laos) to sup- port local weavers and market textiles made using tradi- tional weaving techniques.

 Chilkat weaving.
-Meghann O'Brien created Kuugan Jaad III (Mouse Woman III) using the naaxiin (Chilkat) techniques of the indigenous Northwest Coast people of Canada.
+Jaad Kuujus created Kuugan Jaad III (Mouse Woman III) using the naaxiin (Chilkat) techniques of the indigenous Northwest Coast people of Canada.
 The iconography is created using two strand twining and three strand braiding.

 Asif Shaikh, India, see Selvedge Issue 77